Students & Registration

 For 2021, the program weeks will be June 7-11, June 14-18, June 21-25, June 28-July 2, and July 12-16.
 Half-day camps are from 9 AM-12 PM or 1-4 PM.
 Full-day camps are from 9 AM-4 PM.

-The Class Schedule will available on this website in February 2021.
+The Camp Schedule is available on this website.
 Sign up for our monthly eNewsletter to get all of the latest Bright Lights updates.

 Registration opens Saturday, February 27 at 8AM CST.
 Registration is open until camps are filled or until 1 week before camp begins.